-During the year ended June 30, 2004, the Authority was granted a loan from the SWRCB.
-As of June 30, 2005, \$6,440,000 had been funded from the loan.
+During the year ended June 30, 2004, the Authority was granted a loan from the SWRCB. \$6,440,000 had been funded from the loan.
 The loan accrues interest at a rate of 2.7% per annum from the dates funds were disbursed and the interest accrued was included in a fully amortized balance with payments over a twenty-year period commencing in July 2005.